yaqwsx/bcthesis/caching.md

 Second, \symdivine focuses on multi-threaded programs and various thread interleavings can cause so-called diamond-shapes in the multi-state space.
 This means that two paths in a multi-state space join to the same state and an equality check has to be performed.
-See illustration todo ref of this phenomena.
 Also more of the same or similar diamon-shapes can occur multiple times in different parts of a multi-state space.
 Syntactic equality optimization works in some cases.
 However there might be a diamond-shape which can be resolved only by using an \smt query.
 When such a diamond-shape appears multiple times, the same queries to an \smt solver needs to be issued.

 Caching of both, empty and equal, queries can bring a speed-up.
 There are various caching techniques to speed up \smt queries, that might work for the